Colimit-Based Composition of High-Level Computing Devices

-The implemented programming environment currently provides the basis to support cross-domain applications.
-In our short-term vision, end-users just have to select computons from a global repository to compose more complex computons via the control-driven composition operators we present in Sec. \ref{sec:operators}.
-Although our proposal enforces computons to be semantically correct by construction, this is not sufficient to achieve correct reusability.
-For this, we need guarantees of behaviour correctness with respect to some specification, so one can equip computons with correcteness proofs before storing them in a global repository.
-Full computon certification is an aspect we would to investigate in the future.
-We particularly believe that the bottom-up composition approach enforced by the computon model could facilitate \emph{a priori} certification \cite{costantini_ensuring_2022}.
-That is, if a computon is guaranteed to meet its specification, it will remain correct even if it ever becomes part of a composite.
+The implemented programming environment currently provides a basis to support cross-domain applications.
+In our short-term vision, end-users just have to select computons from a global repository to compose more complex computons via the control-driven composition operators presented in Sect. \ref{sec:operators}.
+Although our proposal enables computons to be semantically correct by construction, this is not sufficient to achieve correct reusability.
+For this, we need guarantees of behaviour correctness with respect to some specification, so one can equip computons with correctness proofs before storing them in a global repository.
+Full computon certification is an aspect we plan to investigate in the future.
+We particularly believe that the bottom-up composition approach enforced by the computon model could facilitate \emph{a priori} certification \cite{costantiniensuring2022}, i.e., if a computon is guaranteed to meet its specification, it will remain correct even if it ever becomes part of a composite.
 For example, if computons $\lambda_1$ and $\lambda_2$ are certified, the specification of $\lambda_1\unrhd_\rho\lambda_2$ will be predictable prior composition, leading to predictable system assembly.